1-MillionParanoidTterabytes/GEM-UNIVERSE/Example LAN stuff/README.txt

-Final Project, Robert Seth - instructions on how to play.
+Project, Robert Seth - instructions on how to play.
 -----------------------------------------------
 With editor as host: